threefoldtech/terraform-provider-grid/wiki/developersetup.md

 ## Creating a pull request

 - Make sure that branches development, and the story branch you're working against are updated daily.
-- If you're working solo on the a branch, it's your responsibility to keep that branch updated with the main story branch or development branch, can happen with rebasing `git rebase origin/development` or `git rebase origin/development_$largestorybranch`
+- If you're working solo on a branch, it's your responsibility to keep that branch updated with the main story branch or development branch, can happen with rebasing `git rebase origin/development` or `git rebase origin/development_$largestorybranch`
 - If you're working with other people on the same branch, you should never use rebase, always use merge e.g `git merge origin/development` or `git merge origin/development_$largestorybranch`

 ## Integration tests